 Contact person: F. Recupido [firstname.lastname@example.org]

-- Evgenidis, et al., Kerberos:A three camera headed centrifugal/tilting device for studying wetting/dewetting under the influence of controlled body forces, Colloids Surf.
-A: Physicochem.
+- Evgenidis S. et al., Kerberos: a three-headed centrifugal/tilting device for studying wetting and dewetting under the influence of controlled body forces, Colloids Surf.
+A. Physicochem.
 Eng.
 Aspects (2016).

 - Ríos-López I. et al., Eﬀect of initial droplet shape on the tangential force required for spreading and sliding along a solid surface, Colloids Surf.
 A. Physicochem.
 Eng.
 Aspects (2018).